wpsharks/html-compressor/README.md

    - **NOTE:** All CSS `@` rules are preserved by the HTML Compressor too.
 This includes `@media` specifications (whether they be defined in an `@import` or `<link media="">` tag; or with an embedded `@media` rule).
 There is only one exception.
 The `@charset` rule is always forced to a value of `@charset "UTF-8";` (recommended anyway).

-   - **NOTE:** Conditional CSS (e.g. `<!--if[]` tags) are always excluded from consolidation so their behavior is not altered.
+   - **NOTE:** Conditional CSS (e.g., `<!--if[]` tags) are always excluded from consolidation so their behavior is not altered.
 Cascading order is preserved when exclusions are encountered; this goes for `<!--if[]` tags too of course.

 **2.** Next, we inspect the `<head>` of the HTML document.
 An attempt is made to combine all JS resources in the `<head>` into a single JS file.
-If `compress_js_code` is enabled (on by default), the code in this single file is also compressed (i.e. extra whitespace is removed, variable names are optimized, etc, etc).
+If `compress_js_code` is enabled (on by default), the code in this single file is also compressed (i.e., extra whitespace is removed, variable names are optimized, etc, etc).

 **3.** Next, we inspect a special area of the source code that can be flagged for compression by wrapping a section with `<!--footer-scripts--><!--footer-scripts-->`.
 This flagging is only necessary if you have scripts that you intentionally place in the footer.
 If the HTML Compressor finds a `<!--footer-scripts--><!--footer-scripts-->` section; an attempt is made to combine all JS resources into a single JS file.
-If `compress_js_code` is enabled (on by default), the code in this single file is also compressed (i.e. extra whitespace is removed, variable names are optimized, etc, etc).
+If `compress_js_code` is enabled (on by default), the code in this single file is also compressed (i.e., extra whitespace is removed, variable names are optimized, etc, etc).

    *A few NOTES regarding steps `2` and `3`.*

    - **NOTE:** The HTML Compressor does its best to remain standards-compliant during this process; thereby reducing the chance of a conflict to an absolute minimum.

-   - **NOTE:** An attempt is made to fetch remote resources (e.g. externally hosted JavaScript resources).
+   - **NOTE:** An attempt is made to fetch remote resources (e.g., externally hosted JavaScript resources).
 Any remote resources are simply added to the single JS file to eliminate any possibility of more than one HTTP connection being required to load the consolidated JS.
 The HTML Compressor is also capable of resolving file paths and references to the proper location during this process.

    - **NOTE:** The HTML Compressor avoids loading order conflicts by intelligently skipping over any exclusions that you define and/or anything that is impossible to consolidate.
 In some cases 10 files might become 1; in other cases 10 files might become 2 or 3.
 This could vary from site to site; or from page-to-page even.
 If 1 file is possible, that's what you'll get; otherwise you will get whatever compression is possible.